 But it was fulfilling because it took the pressure of physical intimacy off the table.
 It allowed us to actively pursue rebuilding our relationship with physical intimacy as the overflow of our emotional and spiritual intimacy.
-It also helped to “reset” his brain chemically, and prove to us both that sex was no longer going to be an idol his life.
+It also helped to “reset” his brain chemically and prove to us both that sex was no longer going to be an idol in his life.

 5. Passionately Pursued God

-Without a doubt, the most important thing he did to rebuild my trust was passionately pursue God.
+Without a doubt, the most important thing he did to rebuild my trust was to passionately pursue God.
 In his own strength, I knew that I would never be able to trust him again.
 He’d tried in the past to quit viewing porn on his own.
 The results were always a deeper spiral of degrading sin.
-I determined that as long as I saw an active pursuit on his part, and I saw evidences of the Spirit’s work in his life, then I was going to choose to trust.
+I determined that as long as I saw an active pursuit on his part, and I saw evidence of the Spirit’s work in his life, then I was going to choose to trust.
 I may not be able to trust him, but I could trust the Lord in him!